Delivers breathable, soft-focus skin that blurs pores and layers easily without looking cakey.

 Fenty Beauty Eaze Drop Blurring Skin Tint

-- Can emphasize flakes if skin prep is skipped
+- May be less forgiving if skin prep is too dry

 Laura Mercier Tinted Moisturizer Blurred Matte Oil-Free